-Any person who believes that the ASF holds personal information about them may contact the ASF to seek access to that information in accordance with APP 12.
+Any person who believes that the Sports Foundation holds personal information about them may contact us to seek access to that information.

-If a person, after accessing information held by the ASF about them, considers that it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purposes for which it is held, they may request the ASF to amend it in accordance with APP 13.
+If , after accessing information held by the Sports Foundation about you, you consider that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purposes for which it is held, you may request that we amend your personal information on our records.

-In the first instance a person can request access to their personal information by contacting the ASF using the details set out below:
+In the first instance a person can request access to their personal information by contacting us as follows:

 Australian Sports Foundation Ltd